 Really, after fasting for more than a few days, you need to ease into eating.
-You don’t want to site down and eat a lot of meat or anything like that.
+You don’t want to sit down and eat a lot of meat or anything like that.
 You need to eat some light foods leading up to a heavy meal.

-For a 6 day fast, which is not very long, you can eat a couple light snacks, and then eat a nice meal over a course of a half day or so.
+For a 6 day fast, which is not very long, you can eat a couple of light snacks, and then eat a nice meal over a course of a half day or so.

 Because I have had people ask me how to go about breaking your fast, I thought that today I would explain how I broke my fast last week, on Friday.

 My plan was to eat a nice meal at about 6 PM, so I started breaking the fast at noon on Friday.
-Dr. Fung, the fasting guru that I follow allows his patients to consume bone broth during fasting, and does not consider that breaking the fast, and bone broth is part of my strategy for starting to break the fast.
+Dr. Fung, the fasting guru that I follow allows his patients to consume bone broth during fasting and does not consider that breaking the fast, and bone broth is part of my strategy for starting to break the fast.

 Noon: Bone Broth

 So, at noon or so on Friday, I had some bone broth.
 Whenever I am fasting, we always make some bone broth and I always have it on hand in case I need it while fasting.
 Usually, I try not to use any bone broth at least until day 4.
 Why?
 I will cover that in another article this week.
 So, at noon on Friday, I got some of my stored bone broth (made with beef bones this week) and prepared a coffee cup full of bone broth (with lots of fat in it), I microwaved it and consumed it.
-I did not feel the need to drink more than one coffee cup full of bone broth, but had I felt it necessary, I would not have been worried drinking several cups of bone broth over a 2 to 3 hour period.
+I did not feel the need to drink more than one coffee cup full of bone broth but had I felt it necessary, I would not have been worried drinking several cups of bone broth over a 2 to 3 hour period.
 Another good reason to take bone broth is that it is something that you can load up with salt.
 During fasting, taking salt is important, and especially if you use something like Himalayan Pink Salt.
-Or you can use a high quality sea salt.
+Or you can use high-quality sea salt.
 Table salt is not recommended, because it is lacking many nutrients.
 The reason that Himalayan Pink Salt is best is that it contains a lot of electrolytes and also a lot of minerals that your body needs while fasting.
-Sea Salt does too, but not to the extend of the Himalayan salt.
+Sea Salt does too, but not to the extent of the Himalayan salt.

 So, bone broth at noon.
 Check.